landonkea/landonkea/README.md

 I'm building a life centered around creativity, problem solving, meaningful relationships, and leaving things better than I found them.

-If you're a friend — thank you for being part of the adventure.
+If you're a friend, thank you for being part of the adventure.
 If you're a future collaborator, employer, or someone who simply stumbled onto this page...
 Welcome.

 I hope you see someone who's endlessly curious, genuinely dependable, not afraid of difficult problems, and just weird enough to make work a little more interesting.